nbdc-datahub/hbcd-docs/docs/instruments/demo/visitinfo.md

   <span class="arrow">▸</span>
 </div>
 <div class="warning-collapsible-content">
-<p>Certain fields are expected to be the same between siblings, such as caregiver/maternal instrument data that isn't child-specific (e.g. <a href="../../SED/demo-cg/">Adult Demographics</a>).
-For twins/triplets, all <a href="../../agevariables/" target="_blank">age variables</a> will also be the same, including those computed with a jittered DOB.</p>
+<p><strong>In the current release, non-child-specific instrument data are populated only for the Main Child in multiple-birth families.</strong> These fields are expected to be identical across siblings, and future releases will include them for all relevant participants (see <a href="../../../changelog/pending/#multiple-birth-participants" target="_blank">Pending Updates</a>).</p>
-<p><strong>However, non-child-specific instrument data are only populated for the Main Child in the current release.</strong> Future release data will be updated to provide more complete information - see <a href="../../../changelog/pending/#multiple-birth-participants" target="_blank">Pending Updates</a> for details.
-In the meantime, users will need to source blank <strong>Sibling</strong> data fields from the corresponding <strong>Main Child</strong> data for non-child-specific instrument tables.
-Please refer to the participant list mapping Main Child to Sibling IDs provided above.</p>
+<p>Until then, users should retrieve non-child-specific values from the corresponding <strong>Main Child</strong> record using the participant mapping provided above.
+Note that these data are unavailable for <strong>Sibling</strong> participants whose paired <strong>Main Child</strong> is not yet included in the release (<i>N</i>=4).</p>
 </div>

 ### Caregiver Types